vickmuir/Backup/evault-oracle-plugin.md

 ## Installing the Oracle plug-in for Unix

 The Oracle plug-in is an add-on to the Linux Agent and is installed with the Agent on the database host.
 The Linux Agent application must be installed before the Oracle plug-in installation occurs.
 The Linux Agent is available as a 32-bit application and a 64-bit application.
-For more information about the Linux Agent Installation, see [Installing the EVault Backup Client in Linux](install-evault-backup-client-linux.html).
+For more information about the Linux Agent Installation, see [Installing the EVault backup client in Linux](install-evault-backup-client-linux.html).

 The Oracle plug-in installation kit is available in a tar.gz file.